NeeleshRao/ML-Summer-Internship-2023/README.md

 6. Decision Trees
 7. SVM

-Additionally, libraries like numpy, pandas and matplotlib were also taught.
+Additionally, libraries like numpy, pandas and matplotlib were also covered.

 This Internship was the introduction to the field of Machine learning for me.